ajsmith607/thisismitime/content/mikei/index.md

 Because mitime is compatible with standard time, standard time is always available as a fallback time specifier alongside mitime when higher precision is needed.

+A *mitimer* can be used to visualize mitime in the form of a traditional analog timer that counts down mitime, running counter-clockwise around its midial.

+{{< mitimer "1" "" "1" "" "12" "00" >}}